Battle of Elizabeth City: Battle

 Lynch used the time that the Union flotilla was anchored to arrange his own ships for the coming battle.
 He decided to base his position on the battery of four guns at Cobb's Point, placing schooner CSS Black Warrior opposite the point, and his five remaining steamships in line across the river a short distance upstream.
 He took this position because he expected the Union to try to reduce the battery before proceeding, as they had done three days previously in the opening phase of the Battle of Roanoke Island.
 His final instructions to his captains included the order not to let the ships fall into enemy hands; if all else failed, they should try to escape, or else destroy their vessels.
+Black laborers were brought in to improve the defenses at Cobb's Point.
+Lynch also appealed to Colonel Charles Frederick Henningsen, who had recently arrived in the area with a small detachment, for assistance.
+With some difficulty, Henningsen was able to convince local authorities to call out the local militia into service, though only a few men responded to the appeal.

-At dawn on 10 February, Lynch made his first visit to the Cobb's Point battery, to coordinate its defense with his fleet.
+Shortly after dawn on February 10, Confederate lookouts spotted the Union flotilla advancing up the Pasquotank River.
+Upon hearing this, Lynch elected to land and make a final inspection of the defenses at Cobb's Point.
 He found it manned by only seven militiamen and a single civilian.
-Because the battery was the strong point of his planned defense, he was constrained to order Lieutenant Commander William Harwar Parker, captain of CSS Beaufort, to come ashore with most of his crew to man the guns.
+Because the battery was the strong point of his planned defense, Lynch decided to command the battle from there and instructed Lieutenant Commander William Harwar Parker, captain of CSS Beaufort, to come ashore with his ammunition, officers, and most of his crew to man the guns.
 He left only enough on the ship to take her up the canal.
 With the additional men, only three of the four guns could be manned.
 When battle was joined, the militiamen promptly deserted; henceforth, only two guns could be used against the enemy.